AdobeDocs/campaign-web.en/help/v8/workflows/activities/transfer-file.md

 ## Define the transfer destination {#destination}

-1. In the **[!UICONTROL Remote server]** section, specify the server to connect to using one of these methods:
+1. In the **[!UICONTROL Remote server]** section, specify the server to connect by using one of these methods:

     * **[!UICONTROL Use connection parameters defined in an external account]**: Connect to a server using the connection parameters of an external account.
 In the **[!UICONTROL Server folder]** field, specify the path to the file (or to the folder for file listing actions).
     * **[!UICONTROL Quick configuration]**: Enter the URL of the file (or folder for file listing actions).